apclement/encoignurejs/README.md

 EncoignureJS
 =======

-EncoignureJS is a web micro-framework that provides:
+EncoignureJS is a full featured JavaScript web micro-framework that takes the complete counterpart to all the fashionable JavaScript MVC frameworks that are very popular nowadays.
+It acknowledges the fact that HTML is already MVC and therefore doesn't need to implement heavy weighted abstractions on top of it.
+Therefore EncoignureJS just provides the strict minimum set of JS librairies and JQuery plugins that really lack to HTML.
+That is:

 View container
 ----